satyakonmsft/skype-docs/Skype/UCWA/BatchingRequests.md

 ---
-title: batching requests for skype for business 2015
+title: Batching requests for skype for business 2015
 description: "batch resource can be used to package multiple HTTP requests into a single request."
 ---
 # Batching requests